splendiddata/pg_cron_helper/README.md

 ```
 **Schedules the job if a repeat_interval is present**

-Only a job that has a repeat_inteval can be enabled.
+Only a job that has a repeat_interval can be enabled.

 **Arguments:**